lixingying/lixingying.github.io/_pages/publications.md

 1. On the finiteness of canonical models for all klt pairs.
 In preparation (draft available upon request).

-2. On the Morrison-Kawamata space.
+2. On Morrison-Kawamata dream spaces.
 In preparation.